Waving U.S.A. Flag

 Sign up for Where’s My Ballot? to receive email, text, or voice call notifications to track your ballot.

-When the Registrar of Voters receives a voted mail ballot without the voter’s signature on the return envelope, the Registrar of Voters is unable to count that mail ballot.
-However, California law allows voters another chance to correct their mail ballot up until two days before the election results are certified.
+When the Registrar of Voters receives a voted mail ballot or provisional ballot without the voter’s signature on the identification envelope or is unable to compare the voter’s signature on the return envelope with the signature on file in the voter’s record, the Registrar of Voters is unable to count that ballot.
+However, California law allows voters another chance to correct their mail ballot or provisional ballot up until two days before the election results are certified.
 These voters are notified by mail that they may:

-• Go to the Registrar of Voters to sign the mail ballot return envelope in person;
+• Go to the Registrar of Voters in person to sign the mail ballot or provisional ballot identification envelope or sign the Signature Verification and Unsigned Identification Envelope Statement;

-• Fix the unsigned ballot identification envelope online.
+• Fix the ballot identification envelope online.